Scott Marlowe | Helen Aldred

 Captain Helen Aldred was born and raised in the city of Brighton.
 From an early age, the sights and sounds of a place whose very essence pulsed with the life of the rivers, where merchants exchanged goods and travelers shared tales of adventure, captivated Helen.

-The daughter of a respected city guard captain and a skilled herbalist, Helen’s upbringing was heavily influenced by her parents’ commitment to service and compassion.
+The daughter of a respected city guard captain and a skilled herbalist, Helen was raised with a deep commitment to service and compassion.
 Her father often regaled her with stories of bravery and honor in his work protecting the city from external threats and internal strife.
 Her mother taught her the healing arts, imparting lessons about the delicate balance of nature and the importance of looking after the community.

 Growing up in this dynamic environment, Helen possessed an unyielding spirit and an innate sense of justice from a young age.
 She spent her childhood exploring the riverbanks, imagining herself as a guardian of the realm—leading her friends in games of “patrollers and bandits” as they devised clever plans to protect their home from imagined dangers.
 Those early adventures ignited a passion within her to serve and protect.